energymon/energymon/README.md

 EnergyMon provides a general C interface for energy monitoring utilities.

+For details, please see the following publication and reference as appropriate:
+Connor Imes, Lars Bergstrom, and Henry Hoffmann.
+"A Portable Interface for Runtime Energy Monitoring".
+In: FSE.
+2016.
+You may also find an extended analysis in the [Tech Report](https://cs.uchicago.edu/research/publications/techreports/TR-2016-08).

 Applications using some libraries may need to be executed using elevated privileges.